1adrianb/face-alignment/README.md

 ```

 For citing dlib, pytorch or any other packages used here please check the original page of their respective authors.

-## Acknowledgements

-* To the [pytorch](http://pytorch.org/) team for providing such an awesome deeplearning framework
-* To [my supervisor](http://www.cs.nott.ac.uk/~pszyt/) for his patience and suggestions.
-* To all other python developers that made available the rest of the packages used in this repository.